tlswg/tls13-spec/draft-ietf-tls-tls13.md

        plaintext of fragment =
            AEAD-Decrypt(write_key, nonce, AEADEncrypted)

-If the decryption fails, a fatal "bad_record_mac" alert MUST be generated.
+If the decryption fails, the receiver MUST terminate the connection with a "bad_record_mac" alert.

 An AEAD cipher MUST NOT produce an expansion of greater than 255 bytes.
-An endpoint that receives a record from its peer with TLSCipherText.length larger than 2^14 + 256 octets MUST generate a fatal "record_overflow" alert.
+An endpoint that receives a record from its peer with TLSCipherText.length larger than 2^14 + 256 octets MUST terminate the connection with a "record_overflow" alert.
 This limit is derived from the maximum TLSPlaintext length of 2^14 octets + 1 octet for ContentType + the maximum AEAD expansion of 255 octets.